SuperPuiu/Puius-Panel/README.md

 # Puius Panel
-Puius Panel is a lightweight panel which can be easily extended to support more than the "vanilla" commands provided by making use of the "Plugins" feature it supports.
+Puius Panel is a lightweight panel which can be easily extended to support more than the "vanilla" commands provided, by making use of the "Plugins" feature it supports.

 # Panel Deployment